Generic Name: prednisolone sodium phosphate (pred-NISS-oh-lone SO-dee-uhm FOSS-fate)

 - if you have diabetes, glaucoma, optic nerve damage, or thinning of the cornea or other eye tissues

 Some MEDICINES MAY INTERACT with AK-Pred drops.
-Because little, if any, of AK-Pred drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of AK-Pred drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if AK-Pred drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.